aditya-narain/oroboks-service/README.md

 ## Providers(Combos) Retrieval

 ##### GET REQUEST
 `/combos/locations/{zipcode}` - Fetches all the active combos availaible in 8 miles radius of the zipcode.
 `/combos/locations?latitude={latitude}&longitude={longitude}` : Fetches all the active combos in 8 miles radius of the location coordinates.

 *Please Note : I could have written /locations/{zipcode}/combos, makes more sense but was confused how to write the second rest api with location coordinates.
 I also personally feel this REST API would have meaning something like : Get me combos in specific locations.

-**Sample JSON for Restaurant Tentatively (Combos will be added and this json will be updated)**
+**Sample JSON for Combos Tentatively**
 ```json
 {
     "combos": {